 How to eat a low-carb or keto diet when dining out

 Low-carb eating works anywhere.
-Here are six awesome tips:
+Here are seven awesome tips:

 Eliminate the starch

 Bounce the bread.
 Pass on the pasta.
 Purge the potatoes.
 Refuse the rice.
 Keep temptation off your plate by ordering your meal without the starchy sides.

 - If ordering an entrée, most restaurants will substitute a salad or extra veggies for the starch.

 - If ordering a sandwich or burger, most restaurants will substitute lettuce wraps for the bun.

 - If they will not substitute, simply eliminate the unwanted item, regardless.

 If, in spite of careful ordering, your plate arrives with a starchy side, consider your options.
 If you are certain you can leave it there, untouched, feel free.
 If you will be tempted to eat some of it, immediately ask the waiter to replate the meal without the starch.
 If you are at a more casual place, take care of the unwanted food yourself by discarding the unwanted carbs in the trash before you dig into your meal.